-Prague, Czech Republic – The Czech audiovisual industry could become a collateral victim of the coronavirus crisis.
+Prague, Czech Republic – The Czech audiovisual and film industry could become a collateral victim of the coronavirus crisis.

 In a statement, the Czech Republic’s Audiovisual Producers’ Association (APA), gathering more than 100 domestic production companies, warned that film production may decrease by as much as 75% by the end of the year as a result of the viral Covid-19 outbreak.
 Giving the example of the U.K., the director of APA Magdalena Kralova urged the Czech government to introduce special incentives to support the domestic movie industry in these times of crisis.